thepwnexperts/m1/README.md

 1. sm1 (price tempering)
     - https://github.com/thepwnexperts/m1-sm1-b1 [have secure but if use /cal endpoint]

-`sm2 and sm3 related to response manipulation`
+`sm2 related to response manipulation`

 2. sm2 (otp validation)